We may earn affiliate commissions for the recommended products. Learn more.

 How we tested LastPass vs 1Password

-The Cybernews research team and I conducted extensive password manager testing and analysis to conduct the comprehensive LastPass vs 1Password comparison.
+The Cybernews research team and I reviewed 19 password managers and performed extensive password manager testing and analysis to conduct the comprehensive LastPass vs 1Password comparison.
 Here’s a short summary of how the testing and evaluation process works:

-1. We looked into and evaluated the overall security and privacy practices of both providers by looking at their encryption and authentication methods, application structure, and privacy policies, as well as third-party audits.
+1. Security and privacy (30%).
+I looked into and evaluated the overall security and privacy practices of both providers by looking at their encryption and authentication methods, application structure, privacy policies, and third-party audits.

-2. To test the features and overall app functionality, we downloaded and installed the apps.
-We tested the main features like password generators, autofill, password security checkers, and others.
+2. Functionality (25%).
+To test the features and overall app functionality, I downloaded and installed the apps.
+I tested the main features like password generators, autofill, and password security checkers.

-4. By contacting customer support, we could gather more information about each providers as well as assess the response times and effectiveness of the answers.
+4. Customer support (15%).
+By contacting customer support, I could gather more information about each provider and assess the response times and effectiveness of the answers.

-5. To summarize our results, we evaluated the price-quality ratio of each provider by looking at their overall offers and usability and comparing the subscription pricing to market averages and each other.
+5. Pricing (10%).
+To summarize the results, I evaluated the price-quality ratio of each provider by looking at their overall offers and usability and comparing the subscription pricing to market averages and each other.

 FAQ